TheAllstar/Animal-Crossing-Clock/README.txt

+THIS RUNS OFF PYTHON I BELIEVE YOU NEED THAT INSTALLED OR WHATEVER

 HOW BACKGROUNDS WORK:
 "2 ACNH.jpg"
 "2" is the number in which it will appear, because it's coding, it will appear +1, so it's the 3rd slide